aaron-chesley/dev-playground/libs/play-lms/lms-data/README.md

-# play-lms-features
+# lms-data

 This library was generated with [Nx](https://nx.dev).

 ## Running unit tests

-Run `nx test play-lms-features` to execute the unit tests.
+Run `nx test lms-data` to execute the unit tests.